mkazuyuki/hauc/procedure.md

 ### Deploying UC VMs on iSCSI datastore

-Deploy the UCE VMs (for which failover proection must be provided by ECX) on your choice of *esxi1* or *esxi2*.
+Deploy the UCE VMs (for which failover protection must be provided by ECX) on your choice of *esxi1* or *esxi2*.
 These VMs must be deployed on the *iSCSI1* datastore.

 ### Setting up vMA Cluster